Applying for your loan

-Once you have found a home (and the seller has accepted your offer) or Glossary Term: refinancing solution that fits your personal preferences, your needs and your Glossary Term: budget, it’s time to apply for your loan.If you have already selected your Glossary Term: lender, get in touch with them and they can take your application.
-You can apply for a Glossary Term: mortgage by filling out an application in person, and depending on your lender, may be able to start over the phone, or online.
-You’ll fill out an application, providing information on behalf of yourself and anyone else who is going to be listed as a Glossary Term: co-borrower on the mortgage (like a spouse or partner).
-If you’ve already been Glossary Term: preapproved, you may have filled out some of the application details by this point.
+Once you have found a refinancing solution that fits your personal preferences, your needs and your budget, it’s time to apply for your loan.Select your lender and complete your application in person, and depending on your lender, over the phone, or online.
+You’ll provide information about yourself and anyone else who is going to be listed as a co-borrower on the mortgage (like a spouse or partner).
+If you’ve already been preapproved, you may have filled out some of the application details by this point.

 Your lender may require more documents, depending on your circumstances and the type of mortgage for which you’re applying.
 You can expect your lender to ask you details about your employment and financial history.
-With your permission, your lender will also run your Glossary Term: credit report as part of the process.
+With your permission, your lender will also run your credit report as part of the process.

-Because a mortgage is such an important financial commitment, be sure to take your time and carefully fill out the application as completely and accurately as possible.
+Be sure to take your time and carefully fill out the application as completely and accurately as possible.
 Not disclosing credit problems up-front or holding back requested documents will only delay the process and potentially prevent approval of the mortgage, so it’s to your benefit to fully disclose everything about your finances.

-A rate lock, also known as a “rate commitment,” is your lender’s assurance that the interest rate and Glossary Term: discount points are guaranteed until the rate lock expiration date.
+A rate lock, also known as a “rate commitment,” is your lender’s assurance that the interest rate and discount points are guaranteed until the rate lock expiration date.
 The lender will provide the terms of the rate lock to you in writing, including the agreed-upon interest rate, the length of the lock, and any discount points you choose to pay.